4r5i4/Algonquin/2016/Winter/CST8284_Object Oriented Programming (JAVA)/README.md

 # Description:
 ###### Object Oriented Programming
   - This is to accomodate my friends at school to get a better undertanding of the material

-## References:
-* All sites and references have been cited within the scripts and tagged as 'src'.
-* Special thanks to Prof. Kumari Gurusamy :)

 ## Terms of Use:
 * Anyone and any party is free to use what I have written and added in this repository.